DonaldMbosseu/PaymentValidations/README.md

 In this project, we receive payments from clients, online and offline.
 All valid payments should be stored in payment database, regardless of payment type.
 Futhermore, each time we store a payment in the database we should update the account information with the last payment date.
-In case of erro, we log them in the Log System via a REST call.
+In case of error, we log them in the Log System via a REST call.

 Offline payments has no need for validation
 Online payments need to be validated against some third-party provider(Paypa, stripe, credit, etc.)